 On rare occasions, a parent may require a conference with a coach.
 Parents are strongly encouraged to speak directly to the coach; however, impromptu meetings before, during, or immediately following a contest are strongly discouraged since meetings of this nature do not promote resolution.
 Meetings should always occur in a professional setting in the school building during the school day/professional time.
 After a good-faith attempt to discuss or resolve an issue without reasonable satisfaction occurs, the next step is to call the Athletic Director to discuss the situation.

-Coaches will mandate that all students that are at risk of academic failure or who are failing report to the academic study hall.
-From there, the student can sign-out to a specific teacher for academic assistance providing they have a pass.
+Coaches will mandate that all students who are at risk of academic failure or who are failing report to the academic study hall.
+From there, the student can sign out to a specific teacher for academic assistance providing they have a pass.

 Fundraising - Ready for sub-committee